colinrigley/carpoolagency.github.io/_posts/2015-11-03-A-more-social-way-of-being-anti-social.md

 > This is a blockquote.
 >
 > This is the second paragraph in the blockquote.
+Lorem Ipsum.
+Take up more room, etc. etc...
->
+> And even more content stuff.

 Some of these words *are emphasized*.